Skip to main content

 Carbohydrates the Energy for Systemic Function

 Carbohydrates are the primary fuel source for your body’s metabolic processes.
-Their role in the context of is closely tied to the hormone insulin.
+Their role in the context of hormonal optimization is closely tied to the hormone insulin.
 The consumption of carbohydrates triggers an insulin response, which is a powerful metabolic signal that directs how your body stores and uses energy.
 A stable and sensitive insulin response is a hallmark of metabolic health.

 A diet rich in complex, high-fiber carbohydrates supports this process by providing sustained energy without causing drastic spikes in blood sugar and insulin.
 This creates a stable metabolic environment, allowing your hormonal system to function with greater efficiency.